SDineshKumar1304/User_Sentiment_Predictor_Web_App/README.md

-## Hello Everyone My Name is S.Dinesh Kumar This My First Website by Integrating the trained Machine Learning model and Classify Predictions (First Folder)
+## Hello Everyone My Name is S.Dinesh Kumar This My First Website by Integrating the trained Machine Learning model and Classify Predictions

 # Sentiment Analysis with Manually Collected Data and Flask Integration